 If you cannot recover compensation from an insurance claim or the at-fault driver’s insurance policy limits are too low to cover your damages, you may need to file a lawsuit to pursue the operator for damages.

 In Florida, you can file a lawsuit against a party when their negligence causes injuries.
-Florida generally allows you four years to take legal action, according to Florida Statutes § 95.11(3)(a).
+Florida generally allows you two years to take legal action, according to Florida Statutes § 95.11.
 However, it is a good idea to hire a lawyer as soon as possible as this time tends to run out quickly.
 Once the deadline expires, you no longer qualify to hold the negligent party accountable for the damages they caused you.

-If a loved one passes away due to a boating incident, there is less time to take action, as the statute of limitations for wrongful death is two years.
-Insurance companies also have deadlines, and the sooner you call a lawyer, the sooner they can start gathering and preserving evidence to build your case.
+If a loved one passes away due to a boating incident, the statute of limitations for wrongful death is also two years.
+Insurance companies have deadlines, too, and the sooner you call a lawyer, the sooner they can start gathering and preserving evidence to build your case.

-A good lawyer from our firm will work quickly to establish your case and ensure you meet all filing deadlines.
+A boating accident lawyer from our firm will work quickly to establish your case and ensure you meet all filing deadlines.

-What Can I Recover After a Boat Accident in Hillsborough County?
+What Damages Can I Recover After A Boat Accident In Hillsborough County?

 The amount you can recover through an insurance claim or personal injury lawsuit depends on the circumstances of your accident.
 Every case is unique, and compensation largely depends on the severity of your injuries.